New Student Checklist

 Track Your Orientation & Transition Progress

-This checklist outlines the initial steps students admitted for Spring 2023 take during your transition to the UMass Amherst community.
-The checklist will be updated throughout the fall and winter as more details are confirmed.
+This checklist outlines the initial steps students admitted for Spring 2024 take during your transition to the UMass Amherst community.
+The checklist will be updated as more details are confirmed.

 Need help?
 We are here for you all along the way.